flofriday/blog/posts/the-fastest-mandelbrot-renderer-on-the-playdate/post.md

 ![](screenshot_subdivision.png)
 This lowers the time to 120ms, a little bit over a 2x speedup.
 At first this was somewhat underwhelming but my first naive implementation of this algorithm can be improved.
 For example neighboring cells don't share a border which means that the border between them is two pixels wide and gets calculated twice.
 Even worse, a cell that subdivides discards all calculations that were made in the previous iteration and does them again.

-After spending way more time than I would have liked optimizing the algorithm to share borders between cells and caching already the calculated results (I use the frame buffer as a cache here) I got it to about 86ms about 11FPS.
+After spending way more time than I would have liked optimizing the algorithm to share borders between cells and caching the already calculated results (I use the frame buffer as a cache here) I got it to about 86ms (~11FPS).
 In total this is a **3x speedup** over the naive C version.

 At this point I should probably mention that while recursive subdivision works flawlessly in theory, it produces some graphical glitches _popping_ in practice.
 This is because while the set is connected, it could be that the pixels on the border of the cell don't catch it.
 However, I will keep this optimization as it is just so performant.
 ## Further Profiling

 Next I discovered that the ARM compiler was four years old, and while GCC is a very stable compiler I  didn't want to leave anything up to chance and updated to newest version.
-Unsurprisingly this didn't impact performance measurable.
+Unsurprisingly this didn't impact the performance measurable.

 I also added the flags  `-flto -finline-functions -funroll-loops  -ffast-math` to the compiler which lowered the time to 67ms.
 The fast math is quite unsave and can have undesired behavior, however I read through the optimizations it employs and it seems safe for our purpose.